-Few thought this was probable, or even possible when Disney bought Fox – the studio that produced the X-Men movies, including Deadpool 1 & 2 – back in 2019.
+Few thought this was probable, or even possible when Disney bought Fox – the studio that produced the X-Men movies, including Deadpool 1 and 2 – back in 2019.
 But as Marvel had already proven with its TV series so far in Phase 4, it is more than willing to break new barriers.
 And Deadpool 3 will almost certainly be breaking a few taste barriers if nothing else.

 Will Deadpool 3 be set in the MCU?

 Short answer, yes.
-We know this because the man in charge of the MCU, Kevin Fiege, said so, and you can’t get much clearer confirmation than that.
+We know this because the man in charge of the MCU, Kevin Feige, said so, and you can’t get much clearer confirmation than that.
 He also confirmed there would be no curbs on the potty-mouthed language and gore that has helped define the series.

 Deadpool 3 “will be rated R and… Ryan’s overseeing a script right now,” Feige told Collider in January.
 It was an announcement that surprised many, and not just because of the R-rated content.
 How would the MCU deal with the fact that there were two movies already that weren’t within MCU continuity?
 Just ignore it?
 Retcon it?
 Rewrite it?
 Well, none of that may be necessary.

 Maximum effort!
-Best action movies
+MCU movies ranked

 Who’ll be writing Deadpool 3?